 If you are shortlisted, you will receive a link to a written assessment that will be held online and given a deadline to complete the assessment by.
+You will have 60 minutes to complete the task.

 As a property management officer, you will be expected to produce a significant amount of written communication, so it is important that we assess candidates on how they communicate both verbally in the interview and role play as well as in a written assessment.
+You do not need any technical knowledge to be able to complete the written assessment.

 The situation in the written assessment is that you have taken on a new role and must respond to an unhappy resident.
-You are expected to read all the information provided to you so that you can provide the customer with a comprehensive response to their issues raised.
+You are expected to read all the information provided to you so that you can provide the customer with a comprehensive response to the issues they have raised.

-You will be assessed on your spelling and grammar, the structure of your response and how you digest information that you have received and formulate a well written response to a customer on the issue that they have raised.
+You will be assessed on your spelling and grammar, the structure of your response and how you analyse and then digest information that you have received.
+The tone of your writing is important, particularly when responding to customers about a sensitive subject, so we will also be assessing this alongside your influencing skills and how you explain your reasoning for your decisions made to the customer.